NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 - Use "text" data type for electrode table columns "location" and "group_name".
 Previously, only ASCII was allowed.

+- Remove "required" key from dataset ImageSeries.field_of_view for schema language compliance

 2.1.0 (September 2019)
 ----------------------